 The Rosette Nebula lies in the northern part of the constellation Monoceros, the Unicorn.
 Monoceros is one of the fainter constellations.
 Its brightest stars, the giants Alpha and Gamma Monocerotis, shine at magnitudes 3.94 and 3.96.
 They are visible to the unaided eye, but do not stand out in this region of the sky, which contains more first-magnitude stars than any other area.
 However, the constellation can be identified on a clear, dark night because a good portion of it lies within the Winter Triangle, a prominent asterism formed by Sirius, Betelgeuse, and Procyon.

-The best time of year to observe the stars and deep sky objects in Monoceros is during the northern hemisphere winter, especially in the month of February, when the Winter Triangle dominates the evening sky.
+The best time of the year to observe the stars and deep sky objects in Monoceros is during the northern hemisphere winter, especially in the month of February, when the Winter Triangle dominates the evening sky.

 Rosette Nebula – Caldwell 49